nystudio107/craft-seomatic/README.md

 In addition, SEOmatic can automatically create [Image sitemaps](https://support.google.com/webmasters/answer/178636?hl=en) and [Video sitemaps](https://developers.google.com/webmasters/videosearch/sitemaps) from images & videos in Asset fields or Asset fields in matrix blocks

+Because XML sitemaps can be quite time-intensive to generate as the number of entries scales up, SEOmatic creates your sitemaps via a Queue job, and caches the result.
+The cache is automatically broken whenever something in that sitemap is changed, and a new Queue job is created to regenerate it.

 Sitemap Indexes are automatically submitted to search engines whenever a new Section, Category Group, or Commerce Product Type is added.

 Section Sitemaps are automatically submitted to search engines whenever a new Element in that Section, Category Group, or Commerce Product Type is added.